 Last spring we had tried repeatedly to coax our new hennies to venture outdoors.
 They’d spent their short lives huddled under a warming lamp and were afraid of anything but their gloomy four walls.
 Staying cooped up weakens their health.
-They were late in maturing, they ought to have be laying by then.
+They were late in maturing, they ought to have been laying by then.
 We were hungry for noodles.

 I had their permission to lure them as far as the door, those days.
 In fact, they ate from my hand at the door, but refused to exit.
 They eyed the outdoors with that silly, sidewise, one-eyed glare you get from a chicken.
 Nope.
 Not going out there.